adambgoldsmith/Hackathon2023-AdamGoldsmith/README.md

 Nested ifs: Too many. gross.

-Sprites/art: I really like all of the python character's sprites; The java character's sprites, I like a lot less.
+Sprites/art: I really like all of the python character's sprites; The java character's sprites, not so much.
 If I had more time I would have refined the java sprites and made more interesting art for him.